Affinity is a fellowship of Churches, evangelical Agencies and Christians.

 The Prayer Calendar for July is now available to download.
 With one item for every day of the month, please use this to inform your praying for the many churches, agencies and individuals who are faithfully serving the Lord both in the UK and around the world.
 Thank you!

 Another very convenient way of accessing the calendar is via the mobile app PrayerMate.
 Sign up for the daily feed here.
 Use this app for your mobile device and subscribe to our calendar to receive the prayer item for each day direct to your phone or tablet.

 The Spring 2016 issue of our In Touch newsletter is now available online.
 This issue contains an message from our new Director, Graham Nicholls, news of church revitalisation in the Welsh valleys, the ongoing ministry of Edinburgh Theological Seminary (formerly the Free Church College) and the work in Belfast of Stranmillis Evangelical Presbyterian Church.
 There is also information about our next Theological Study Conference and about how to purchase the newly-published book of papers from our previous conference.

 An online journal of evangelical theology published by the Theological Team.

 The Bulletin is published three times a year by the Social Issues Team to keep evangelical churches and individual Christians informed of the implications of legislation and public policy on social issues in the UK.

-Table Talk is published twice a year by the Theological Team and addresses important issues relevant to the lives of Christians and churches.
+Table Talk is a series of occasional papers published by the Theological Team that address contemporary issues relevant to the lives of Christians and churches.